-If it becomes apparent from the returns, that a provider has not reported any care concerns for over three months (and there have been no safeguarding concerns reported) then an email may be sent to the provider to ask for the reason as to why there have been no submissions.
+If it becomes apparent from the returns, that a provider has not reported any low level incidents for over three months (and there have been no safeguarding concerns reported) then an email will be sent to the provider to ask for the reason as to why there have been no submissions.
 If a valid reason is not given and the pattern of non-reporting continues then CQC will be informed.
 One reason for no submissions is when a new Manager has started and is unaware of the process; therefore, it is important that providers inform their new staff of the process.
-The local authority needs to be notified when there is a change in management as they can offer support and guidance where necessary.
+The Local Authority needs to be notified when there is a change in management as they can offer support and guidance where necessary.

 Not every concern/incident involving a service user requires a provider-led concern or a safeguarding concern to be reported.
 The provider does not need to report accidents, illness or any natural events through this process.
-Certain accidents/incidents need to be reported by law under The Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 2013 (RIDDOR).
-The following are reportable if they arise out of or in connection with work